contao/docs/docs/manual/article-management/content-elements.en.md

 ## Text

-The content element "Text" adds a formatted text to the article.
-The input is done via a so-called Rich Text Editor, which allows you to set certain formatting at the push of a button, similar to a word processing program.
-Contao uses [TinyMCE](https://www.tiny.cloud/) , an open source editor from the Swedish company Moxiecode that can be easily adapted to the requirements of accessibility.
+The content element "Text" adds formatted text to the article.
+The input takes place via a so-called Rich Text Editor, which allows you to set certain formatting at the touch of a button, similar to a word processing program.
+Contao uses [TinyMCE](https://www.tiny.cloud/), an open source editor by the Swedish company Moxiecode that can be easily adapted to the requirements of accessibility.

 ![The Rich Text Editor TinyMCE](/de/article-management/images/de/der-rich-text-editor-tinymce.png?classes=shadow)

 **Heading:** Here you can enter a headline.

 With the select menu to the right you can define the semantic hierarchy of this heading.
-The most important headline of the page is given as `h1` (usually only one per page), while the values `h2` to `h6` represent hierarchically lower headlines and occur several times, of course.
+The most important headline of the page is specified as `h1`(usually only one per page), while the values up `h2`to `h6`hierarchically lower headlines and of course occur several times.

-**Text:** Here you enter the text of the content element.
+**text:** Here you enter the text of the content element.

 **Add an image**